Prebiotics are indigestible fibers that are the food sources for the trillions of beneficial bacteria and yeast living in the human gut.

 The beneficial bacteria in our gut are often referred to as “probiotics” and help regulate digestive health and many essential processes in the human body.
 As such, prebiotics are an important partner for probiotics and a necessary component for a healthy digestive system and overall wellbeing.

-Fibers are long chains of carbohydrate sugars which break down slowly and provide sustained energy.
+Fibers are long chains of carbohydrate sugars that break down slowly and provide sustained energy.

 The most common prebiotic fiber is inulin and it’s produced in over 36,000 types of plants.
 Other typical forms of prebiotics are oligosaccharides, fructo-oligosaccharides, galacto-oligosaccharides, and resistant starch.